Drentel/votv-poster-gen/README.md

 # votv-poster-gen
- Simple poster generator for Voices Of The Void Converts images to .png, with options for:
+ Simple poster generator for Voices Of The Void.

+ Converts images to .png, with options for:
  - Resizing
  - Random rotation